Şahînê Bekirê Soreklî: His Passion for the Kurdish Language

 As a writer in Kurmanji Kurdish he remained disappointed with the limited numbers of readers.
 This, however, did not discourage him to serve the Kurdish language in various ways, including the teaching of Kurdish grammar using Social Media.
 "As Kurdish (Kurmanji) writers we often face a wall because we cannot communicate with the masses as well as we would like to," Sorekli says.
 "As a result of being illiterate in their own language the mentality of many Kurds today has become much closer to the mentality of the people whose language they use, mainly Turkish, Arabic or Farsi (referring to Persian)," he adds.

 His Advice For Kurdish Youth In The Diaspora and Kurdistan

-Thirty years ago he might have given a different advice.
-Now he his advice to the younger generation is to do all they can to have an aim in life and to pursue that aim with discipline and determination.
+Thirty years ago he might have given different advice.
+His advice to the younger generation is to have an aim in life and to pursue that aim with discipline and determination.
 "I would advise them to pursue a profession they like, a profession that can secure a job for them and guarantee progress both financially and professionally.
 Today’s circumstances also require people to be multi-skilled and ready to change professions.
 In today’s world the first university degree may not secure you a good position.
 Individuals may have to do a second degree or postgraduate degrees."